Apollo Ensemble software and hardware30th January 2022

 Very briefly, the Designer has three main sections – Inputs, Outputs and a bit in the middle called ‘Tools’.
 Within each of these three sections there are blocks, represented graphically on-screen, which can be dragged into a central design area and connected up with virtual wires.
 As it’s all graphical and specific colours are used to represent the types of blocks from the three sections, the software is very intuitive, obvious and easy to use.

-This is called the ‘Duel’, into which can be plugged special switches which, instead of being either ‘on’ or ‘off’, can change smoothly from one value to another.
-The picture on the right shows such a switch – a rubber bulb which, when squeezed, gives out a change in air pressure which is changed into a gradually changing electrical signal by the small black box, which is, in turn, plugged into the Duel.
+This is called the ‘Dual’, into which can be plugged special switches which, instead of being either ‘on’ or ‘off’, can change smoothly from one value to another.
+The picture on the right shows such a switch – a rubber bulb which, when squeezed, gives out a change in air pressure which is changed into a gradually changing electrical signal by the small black box, which is, in turn, plugged into the Dual.
 The sensitivity of the bulb can be controlled by the two small controls on the black box.

 Some of our musicians really like this sensor as they get a really good tactile feedback to the strength of their grip.
 Maybe this could be incorporated into a game where the players have to see how bright they can get a light to light, and if they can get it to the brightest, a bell sounds, like on a fairground!
-That’s what’s so good about Apollo – it’s so flexible anything’s possible – it’s just up to one’s imagination.
+That’s what’s so good about Ensemble – it’s so flexible anything’s possible – it’s just up to one’s imagination.

-The Duel has its own input block, and so it could be used, for example, to turn the volume of a sound gradually up and down.
+The Dual has its own input block, and so it could be used, for example, to turn the volume of a sound gradually up and down.
 It’s also wireless – transmitting to a small receiver called a dongle, which is a bit like a USB memory stick plugged into the computer.

 This is a simple wireless switch interface which allows 4 wired accessible switches to act as inputs into the Apollo software.
 Again, as with the Dual, it ‘talks’ to the computer via the wireless USB dongle receiver.